On behalf of The North Shore Injury Lawyer posted in on Friday, January 13, 2017.

 That’s where the similarities between two nearly identical cases often ends.
 If you hear the doctor tell you that you’ll be okay after some time off work, some chiropractic care and a little physical therapy, and you decide that you can“toughit out,” you’re doing yourself a major disservice.
 While you might soldier on, suffering through each day of work, spending each evening collapsed in bed with heating pads and ice packs trying to control the swelling and pain, there’s no record of what you went through—from the insurance company’s point of view, you had a remarkable recovery and went back to work the very next day.

 On the other hand, if you listen to your doctor’s advice and take the time off work, set up the appointments with a chiropractor and a physical therapist for treatment, that gives you plenty of evidence to show the insurance company that your injuries were serious enough to warrant a reasonable settlement.

 The evidence of medical expenses related to your injuries is particularly important when it comes to calculating your pain and suffering—the insurance companies tend to reason that more severe injuries rack up more medical expenses.
-They'll often base what they offer someone for pain and suffering off a multiplier ranging between 1.5 and 5 and the total amount of medical expenses following the accident.
+They’ll often off a multiplier ranging between 1.5 and 5 and the total amount of medical expenses following the accident.